anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-04-20-Extract-Stock-Sentiment-from-News-Headlines.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="6.-Plot-all-the-sentiment-in-subplots">6.
-Plot all the sentiment in subplots<a class="anchor-link" href="#6.-Plot-all-the-sentiment-in-subplots"> </a></h2><p>Now that we have the scores, let's start plotting the results.
+<h2 id="Plot-all-the-sentiment-in-subplots">Plot all the sentiment in subplots<a class="anchor-link" href="#Plot-all-the-sentiment-in-subplots"> </a></h2><p>Now that we have the scores, let's start plotting the results.
 We will start by plotting the time series for the stocks we have.</p>
 </div>
 </div>
 </div>